Commit Workbench API Reference

 autoDeleteDate

 Optional.
-Use to create, update, or delete retention segments, and to create a shell booking in certain cases of booking failures.
+Use to create, update, or delete retention segments, and to create a shell booking for booking failures caused by specific scenarios.

 Retention Segments